elastic/elastic-serverless-forwarder/docs/README-AWS.md

 </tbody>
 </table>

+Works only with `pattern` type.

-**Notes**: the `after` setting is equivalent to `previous` in [Logstash](https://www.elastic.co/guide/en/logstash/current/plugins-codecs-multiline.html), and `before` is equivalent to `next`.
+*Notes*: the `after` setting is equivalent to `previous` in [Logstash](https://www.elastic.co/guide/en/logstash/current/plugins-codecs-multiline.html), and `before` is equivalent to `next`.

 `inputs.[].multiline.flush_pattern` specifies a regular expression, in which the current multiline will be flushed from memory, ending the multiline-message.
-Work only with `pattern` type.
+Works only with `pattern` type.

 `inputs.[].multiline.max_lines` defines the maximum number of lines that can be combined into one event.
-If the multiline message contains more than `max_lines`, any additional lines are discarded.
-The default is 500.
+If the multiline message contains more than `max_lines`, any additional lines are truncated from the event.
+The default is `500`.

+`inputs.[].multiline.max_bytes` defines the maximum number of bytes that can be combined into one event.
+If the multiline message contains more than `max_bytes`, any additional content is truncated from the event.
+The default is `10485760`.

 `inputs.[].multiline.count_lines` defines the number of lines to aggregate into a single event.

-`inputs.[].multiline.skip_newline`: when set, multiline events are concatenated without a line separator.
+Works only with `count` type.

+`inputs.[].multiline.skip_newline` defined whether multiline events must be concatenated stripping the line separator.
+If set to `true`, the line separator will be stripped.
+The default is `false`.

 ### Examples of multiline configuration